andrewh1978/px-bench/README.md

 * In order to consume most of the available RAM so it is not used for buffering, run `kubectl apply -f chewram.yml`.
 * Wait for `kubectl -n px-bench get pod -n chewram` for all the pods to show as `1/1 Running`.
 * `kubectl apply -f px-bench-env.yml` to apply the configuration settings.
-* `kubectl apply -f px-bench-main.yml` to start the run.
+* `kubectl apply -f px-bench-main.yml` to start the run (ignore the runAsNonRoot warning if on Openshift).
 * Monitor progress with `kubectl logs -n px-bench -l px-bench=fio -f`.
 With the defaults, runtime is expected to be around 15 minutes.
 * Wait for `kubectl get pod -n px-bench` for all the pods to show as Completed.